About South West Image Bank

 SWIB was established in 2007 under the umbrella of the Plymouth Barbican Trust as a community based specialist repository and the custodian of over 200 unique individual archives dating back to the 1870s.
 Its collections are one of the largest bodies of photographic records in the region.
 Most of these are in original format ranging from glass plates, transparency negatives and lantern slides.
 The collections include photography in its infancy through to post-war development and key local newspaper archives.
 In addition, SWIB has also developed a living archive – a body of work designed to encourage people to deposit their own, more recent images which can be preserved as archives for the future.

 To develop the SWIB collections for The Box, the service has supported a team of 16 volunteers, ranging from the recently retired, students from the University of Plymouth and local colleges, and individuals with learning disabilities looking to gain invaluable experience in the workplace.
 Volunteers have helped to catalogue and digitise the unique photographic archives deposited at the archive for safekeeping by members of the public, photographers and local businesses.
-SWIB has been the recipient of two Heritage Lottery Fund Awards and two further grants from the Cooperative Group and the Virginia House Settlement Fund.
+SWIB has been the recipient of two awards from The National Lottery Heritage Fund and two further grants from the Cooperative Group and the Virginia House Settlement Fund.
 It was short-listed for a Directory of Social Change Influencer Award in 2008 and recognised by the Community Archives Network as an official contact of support for other non-local authority archive projects in the region.

 The SWIB archives are managed by Plymouth Museums Galleries Archives.
 From August 2018, SWIB’s collections are no longer available to access on site due to ongoing work to prepare collections for relocation to The Box.
 You can find more information about the collections through the link below.